nathanblair/jester/README.md

 It should be noted that the API is mostly solidified at this point.
 However, don't count on the API being fully consistent until a v1.0.0 release.
 That being said, there should be no reason for huge sweeping changes to occur from here on out, short of functionality-breaking bugs.

-## - `jester` walks your `tests` folder (change using the `-d` flag) asynchronously to round up all your test modules then executes them all asynchronously
+- `jester` walks your `tests` folder (change using the `-d` flag) asynchronously to round up all your test modules then executes them all asynchronously

-## - `performance` from `perf_hooks` to time the execution of all test executions
+- `performance` from `perf_hooks` to time the execution of all test executions

-## - [Node Inspector](https://nodejs.org/api/inspector.html#inspector_class_inspector_session) and [Session Profiler](https://chromedevtools.github.io/devtools-protocol/v8/Profiler) to generate code coverage in json format
+- [Node Inspector](https://nodejs.org/api/inspector.html#inspector_class_inspector_session) and [Session Profiler](https://chromedevtools.github.io/devtools-protocol/v8/Profiler) to generate code coverage in json format

 # Dependencies

-## - None!
+- None!

 Jester doesn't believe in dependencies.
 Not because 'dependencies are evil' or from 'Not invented here' syndrome.
 But because there is a time and place for dependencies to exist.
 Like, native GUI libraries, or unit testing frameworks.
 There is no need to use 3rd party dependencies to get color-output for terminals.
 We just bake that stuff right in.
-Its like, 20 lines of code or something.
+Its like...20 lines of code or something.

 # Usage/Boilerplate

-## Jester has minimal boilerplate for creating test modules/suites
+Jester has minimal boilerplate for creating test modules/suites

 - Create a directory for your tests
 - Create a test file/module